What if this is just the beginning?

 As we reflected together in the months that followed, and later shared with the congregation, we started to tell stories.

-These white, middle-class church grandmothers, who may have feared tattooed, gang—affected Mexican men in our valley for years—now they see the beloved everywhere, looking down alleyways, searching for their lost friend.
+These white, middle-class church grandmothers, who may have feared tattooed, gang-—affected Mexican men in our valley for years—now they see the beloved everywhere, looking down alleyways, searching for their lost friend.

 They hadn’t realized this is part of God’s transforming work in them, in their church!
-Even if Lester wasn’t fully ready to transform his entire life, what if every church in America had congregants with renewed eyes and hearts for their neighbors like this?
+Even if Leroy wasn’t fully ready to transform his entire life, what if every church in America had congregants with renewed eyes and hearts for their neighbors like this?
 It happens through one relationship.

-Folks in the church would always come up to team members and ask, “Where’s Lester?”
+Folks in the church would always come up to team members and ask, “Where’s Leroy?”
 At first it made the team feel awkward, ashamed to say they didn’t know, like the “program failed.”
 Then they realized never before had they asked, with hope, why a former gang member wasn’t worshiping with them that Sunday.

 What has this relationship done to your congregation?
 Your family?